-Net cash provided by operating activities was \$689.9 million in 2015 compared to \$106.4 million used in operations in 2014.
-The \$796.3 million increase in net cash provided by operations was primarily the result of reduced working capital requirements.
-Excluding the impact of acquisitions, working capital decreased \$543.5 million in 2015 (from 2014) as compared to an increase of \$289.5 million in 2014 (from 2013).
-The current year decline in working capital was impacted most significantly by a \$405.8 million and \$441.8 million reduction in inventory and accounts receivable, respectively, caused by declining sales levels.
-We continue to actively manage our working capital to an appropriate level given current market conditions.
+Net cash provided by operating activities was \$690 million in 2015 compared to \$106 million used in operations in 2014.
+The \$796 million increase in net cash provided by operations was primarily the result of reduced working capital requirements.
+Excluding the impact of acquisitions, working capital decreased \$543 million in 2015 (from 2014) as compared to an increase of \$289 million in 2014 (from 2013).
+The 2015 decline in working capital was impacted most significantly by a \$419 million and \$412 million reduction in inventory and accounts receivable, respectively, caused by declining sales levels.